 These trans fats don’t occur in nature and your body doesn’t know how to process them, and they contribute massively to heart disease risk[*] — so much so that vegetable-based trans fats are illegal in many countries.

 However, there’s a healthy type of trans fat, known as vaccenic acid, found naturally in animal and dairy products, like grass-fed meats, butter, and cheese.

 Vaccenic acid is perfectly good for you.
 Health benefits of vaccenic acid can include[*]:

 - Reduced risk of heart disease

 - Possible protection against cancer risk

-Processed trans fats are the types most people are familiar with — and they can be very damaging to your health.
+Artificial trans fats are the types most people are familiar with — and they can be very damaging to your health.

 - Increased risk of heart disease